ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 </br>

-In the last example, each traffic light bulb (red, yellow, green) simply mimics its neighbour to be `ON` or `OFF`.
+In the last example, each traffic light bulb (red, yellow, green) simply mimics its neighbor to be `ON` or `OFF`.
 This works in most cases!
 Let us say some accident happens, we want the RED to be `ON` and the rest of the lights to be `OFF`!
 We can handle these cases by introducing a CONTROL vertex, a mastermind which will *decide* which light bulb must be `ON` and which light must be `OFF` at any instant in time.

 Let us model a traffic light with a control vertex.